Chile: Alto Maipo-01/Cajon del Maipo

 On September 16, 2021, the IFC Board of Directors cleared CAO's investigation and IFC’s official response, including a Management Action Plan.

-CAO will monitor the effective implementation of the actions set out in IFC’s Management Action Plan, based on CAO Policy.
-All case reports are available under the "Case Documents" section below.
+CAO is monitoring the effective implementation of the actions set out in IFC’s Management Action Plan, based on CAO Policy.